meboHQ/mebo/README.md

 ### What is it ?

-Mebo is a framework designed to build apps across multiple domains.
-You can use it to build any kind of application whether web based or desktop ones.
+Mebo is a framework designed to help building apps across multiple domains.
+It can be integrated in the process of developing any kind of application whether web based or desktop ones.

 ### How does it work ?

-It works by providing an interface focused to describe evaluations in a way that is fairly extendable and comprehensible through a process that minimize repetitive thedeus routines  ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)) and produces a more versatile code base.
+It works by providing an interface focused to describe evaluations in a way that is fairly extendable and comprehensible through a process that minimize repetitive thedeus routines  ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)), producing a more versatile code base.

 These evaluations can be triggered across multiple domains, you write once and Mebo takes care about the specifics necessary to run the evaluation across the domains.